By Tory Coffin

-The Zero Energy Project is a nonprofit organization that works with homebuyers, builders, designers, and real estate professionals to build “zero net energy homes and near-zero energy homes.”
-It offers educational resources for buyers, sellers, and renovators of zero carbon and carbon positive homes.
+The Zero Energy Project, a portfolio company of Elemental Green, works with homebuyers, builders, designers, and real estate professionals to educate on how to build “zero net energy homes and near-zero energy homes.”
+It offers resources for buyers, sellers, and renovators of zero carbon and carbon positive homes.
 Subscribe to their free zero energy newsletter here.

 Our team researches products, companies, studies, and techniques to bring the best of green building to you.
 Elemental Green does not independently verify the accuracy of all claims regarding featured products, manufacturers, or linked articles.
 Additionally, product and brand mentions on Elemental Green do not imply endorsement or sponsorship unless specified otherwise.